bignerdranch/permission-manager/README.md

 1. Any Fragment/Activity, at any time might request a permission.
 This might result in multiple components all asking for one or more permission *at the same time*.

 2. Developers will want to display an *in context* permission rationale in a uniform constant way: a simple Dialog.
-Ahead-of-time permission rationale messages don't really need to interact with the system's permission

 ## Goals
 1. K.I.S.S.